-Just as you'll find collecting other types of books, first editions of cookbooks can also be worth more than subsequent printings.
-Autographed cookbooks associated with famous individuals can also be worth more than unsigned copies.
+As with collecting any other type of book, first editions and limited editions of cookbooks can also be worth more than subsequent printings.
+And, as you might expect, autographed cookbooks associated with famous individuals can also be worth more than unsigned copies.

 Condition and Value